clauswilke/dataviz/docs/visualizing_proportions.md

 Allows easy visual comparison           ✖                 ✖                   ✔
 of the relative proportions

-Colored areas are proportional            ✖                 ✔                   ✔
-to the visualized data values

 Visually emphasizes simple              ✔                 ✖                   ✖
 fractions, such as 1/2, 1/3,
 1/4